sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--testdox-html`` and ``--testdox-text``

-    Generates agile documentation in HTML or plain text format for the tests that are run (see :ref:`textui.testdox`).
+    Generates documentation in HTML or plain text format for the tests that are run (see :ref:`textui.testdox`).

 ``--filter``